Find Teaching Schools

 Private not-for-profit Public vs. Private

-There are 1,687 students at Touro University Nevada in total, 40 of which are undergraduates, and of those, 38 are full-time.
-The school has a student-to-faculty ratio of 8 to 1.
+The total student population at Touro University Nevada is 1,687, of which 40 students are undergraduates and of those, 38 are full-time.
+The school has a student-to-faculty ratio of 12 to 1.

 Touro University Nevada has a 0.3% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.